ab25cq/clover2/manual/Home-en.md

     sudo make install
     make test
 ```
 Please. cclover2 and clover2 are registered in /usr/local/bin.
-If you need an interpreter
-Add the `--with-interpreter` option to `./ configure`.
+If you need an interpreter add the `--with-interpreter` option to `./configure`.
 An interpreter is entered with the executable file name iclover2.
 However, the execution code is delicately delayed.
 (Since the judgment of Signal Interprrupt is embedded in the code).
-I think that it is a range of honest error.
-If you need to compile Method's native code, add the `--with-jit` option to`./configure`.
+Range of honest error I guess.
+If you need to compile Method's native code, add the `--with-jit` option to `./configure`.
+If the behavior is unstable with --with-jit, please remove --with-jit and try it. --with-jit is stable in version 3.5.
+If you still have a bug, please remove --with-jit and try using it.
 If segmentation violation occurs with `--with-optimize` depending on the environment, try `--with-optimize` and execute it.
-Although processing speed is considerably slow, segmentation violation may not be done.
-Also, if the operation is unstable with --with-jit, please remove --with-jit and execute it. --with-jit is stable in version 3.5.
-If you still have a bug, please remove --with-jit and try using it.
-In case
+Although processing speed will be considerably slow, segmentation violation may not be done.

 If you want to install files in a specific directory